 The Janome Graceful is as close to a toy as it gets without actually being one.
 However, don’t let that fool you into not taking this little beauty seriously.

-Similarly, it’s one of the better sewing machines for beginners who don’t want to spend a bomb on a “beginner’s” machine, neither want to deal with the steep learning curve that comes with most other sewing machines out there.
+Similarly, it’s one of the better sewing machines for beginners who don’t want to spend a ton on a “beginner’s” machine and don’t want to deal with the steep learning curve that comes with most other sewing machines out there.

 And guess what?
 It manages to offer so much while weighing JUST 5 pounds.
 Now, that’s quite a mix of portability and functionality for you right there.
 It also comes with some safety features that protect the fingers of your little one if you’re getting it for them.